yichuj/wearable-shoulder-kinematics/README.md

 ---

-## Data Description
+## Data Availbility

+Due to GitHub file size limitations, raw and preprocessed data files are **not stored directly in this repository**.
+The datasets supporting this study are available at:

+The code expects the following files to be present locally:

-- **`data/participant_*.csv`**: Datasets from all participants containing time, soft sensor signals, IMU quaternions, optical motion capture (MCL) quaternions, and MCL synchronization pulses.
+- **`participant_*.csv`**: Datasets from all participants containing time, soft sensor signals, IMU quaternions, optical motion capture (MCL) quaternions, and MCL synchronization pulses.

-- **`data/figure_data.xlsx`**: Preprocessed and aggregated data used to generate the figures reported in the manuscript.
+- **`figure_data.xlsx`**: Preprocessed and aggregated data used to generate the figures reported in the manuscript.

+Please place these files in the `data/` directory before running the notebooks.
+Additional details are provided in **`data/README.md`**.

 ---